Soontao/echo-contrib/README.md

 # Echo Community Contribution

-casbin be updated! support echo-sesion.
+casbin is updated for echo-sesion.